Train your model#

 Create a dataset.yaml#

 To train a model, you also need to create a YAML configuration file named dataset.yaml.
-This file should specify the paths to your training and validation image datasets, as well as the class labels for your model.
+This file should specify the paths to your training and validation images, as well as the class labels for your model.

 Here’s an example of a minimal dataset.yaml file: